kunlqt/centurion/README.md

 * Support for multiple Databases, support for multiple DB collections (currently DB name is ignored);
 * Implement Document ID generation service;
 * Able to exclude certain field in the indexing process (currently all fields are indexed);
-* Fix and publish all unit tests covering DB functionality (currently tests are not published)
+* Fix and publish all unit tests covering DB functionality (currently tests are not published);
-* Websocket and messaging functionality needs to be completed (current state is just PoC)
+* Websocket and messaging functionality needs to be completed (current state is just PoC);
-* Enabling user access levels (currently JWT is built but not enabled and no user access system is in place)
+* Enabling user access levels (currently JWT is built but not enabled and no user access system is in place);
-* Data partitioning and clustering
+* Data partitioning and clustering;

 ### Notes
 Following external tools were used for this project:
 * JWT support by [JWT cpp](https://github.com/pokowaka/jwt-cpp)
 * Amazing header only logging library [SPDLog](https://github.com/gabime/spdlog)
+* Ultra fast JSON parser library [RapidJSON](https://github.com/Tencent/rapidjson)
 * For networking layer and local filesystem management in portable way, [Boost libraries](https://github.com/boostorg)
 * Indexes are internally managed thru [RocksDB](https://github.com/facebook/rocksdb)
 * SQL grammar parser is generated using [CPP target for Antlr4](https://github.com/antlr/antlr4/tree/master/runtime/Cpp)